A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: Basic Equations of Cosmology

 The deceleration parameter is defined by

 The universe is decelerating when $q>0$ and accelerating when $q<0$.
-Introducing the equation of state parameter $w=p/\rho c^2$, and using the Friedmann equations (\ref{b8}) and (\ref{b9}), we obtain for a flat universe
+Introducing the equation of state parameter $w=p/\rho c^2$, and using the Friedmann equations (\ref{b8}) and (\ref{b9}), we obtain for \mbox{a flat universe}

-We see from Eq. (\ref{b11}) that the universe is decelerating if $w>-1/3$ (strong energy condition) and accelerating if $w<-1/3$.
-On the other hand, according to Eq. (\ref{b7}), the density decreases with the scale factor if $w>-1$ (null dominant energy condition) and increases with the scale factor if $w<-1$.
+We see from Equations (\ref{b8}) and (\ref{b11}) that the universe is decelerating if $w>-1/3$ (strong energy condition) and accelerating if $w<-1/3$ [Note 5: According to general relativity, the source for the gravitational potential is $\rho+3p/c^2$.
+Indeed, the spatial part ${\bf g}$ of the geodesic acceleration satisfies the exact equation $\nabla\cdot {\bf g}=-4\pi G (\rho c^2+3p)$ showing that the source of geodesic acceleration is $\rho+3p/c^2$ not $\rho$ \cite{paddycosmo}.
+Therefore, in general relativity, gravitation becomes ``repulsive'' when $p<-\rho c^2/3$.].
+On the other hand, according to Equation (\ref{b7}), the density decreases with the scale factor if $w>-1$ (null dominant energy condition) and increases with the scale factor if $w<-1$.
+The latter case corresponds to a ``phantom''~universe \cite{ghosts1,ghosts2,ghosts3,ghosts4,ghosts5,ghosts6,ghosts7,ghosts8, ghosts9,ghosts10,ghosts11,ghosts12,ghosts13,ghosts14,ghosts15,ghosts16,ghosts17, ghosts18}.

-\section{The early universe}
+\section{The Early Universe}

-In Ref. \cite{chavanis}, we have proposed to describe the transition between the vacuum energy era and the $\alpha$-era in the early universe by a single equation of state of the form (\ref{intro1}) with $k<0$ and $n>0$.
+In Reference \cite{chavanis1}, we have proposed to describe the transition between the vacuum energy era and the $\alpha$-era in the early universe by a single equation of state of the form of Equation (\ref{intro1}) with $k<0$ and $n>0$.
 It can be written as